apache/dubbo-js/example/dubbo-web-example/README.md

 import { ExampleService } from "./util/gen/example_dubbo";

 // The transport defines what type of endpoint we're hitting.
-// In our example we'll be communicating with a Connect endpoint. const transport = createDubboTransport({
+// In our example we'll be communicating with a Dubbo endpoint. const transport = createDubboTransport({
   baseUrl: "http://localhost:8080",
 });